Connie Maxwell Children's Home: History

 Some children in care as well as others from throughout the Greenwood area in the 1990s participated in a re-education effort at Connie Maxwell, a special campus school program for seventh and eighth grade students identified by their guidance counselors as being at risk of not finishing school.
 Also, through Connie Maxwell's Adventure-Based Counseling program, physical and mental challenges in an outdoor setting are used to build group communication and problem-solving skills as well as individual confidence.
 Many organizations, schools and businesses have used the course.

 The challenges and opportunities continue to be great, but Connie Maxwell Children's Home looks forward to them with faith, hope, commitment, and confidence.
 Dr. Jimmy McAdams came to Connie Maxwell as president in the spring of 1993 and led in the acquisition of the Brookland Plantation Home for Boys established originally on Edisto Island in 1958 that moved to Orangeburg in 1968.
 It serves as a home for boys and girls, and is known as Connie Maxwell's Brookland Campus.
 Sixteen boys and girls live in two family style cottages on 140 acre of land.
 To enhance the work of the family service program, the Neb Cline Family Service Center was opened on the main campus.
 Here, children visit with a caring individual who works with the child and family to set goals to meet their needs.
 OASIS was created on the farm at Connie Maxwell to develop confidence in children in a natural surrounding.
 Many school groups have visited the educational program offered there.
-Efforts were also begun on a third crisis shelter care facility that saw its completion in 2004 in Chesterfield under the current president, Dr. Ben Davis, who took the leadership position in 2002, after 9 years as business and development vice president.
+Efforts were also begun on a third crisis shelter care facility that saw its completion in 2004 in Chesterfield under the president, Dr. Ben Davis, who took the leadership position in 2002, after 9 years as business and development vice president.

 In more recent years, Connie Maxwell Children's Home has welcomed thousands of guests to the main campus in Greenwood for "A Connie Maxwell Christmas."
 In just a few years this annual event has become a family tradition for many residents of the lakelands.
 This Christmas occasion is a way for the children and staff of Connie Maxwell to say thank you for the much-needed support received from caring individuals, businesses, organizations and churches.
 The continuing mission of Connie Maxwell is to help children develop and strengthen in a Christian environment, while looking for new ways to assist families who are hurting.